FMMT666/launchpad.py/README.md

  Until now (6/2017), Launchpad.py does not have an event system built in.
 You need to poll the buttons' or potentiometer's values manually.
- Notice that actually nothing will gets lost, but every event you create will be buffered (until you run out or memory :).
-If you don't poll the button, value or potentiometer regulary, your might end up with thousands of old states and values, blocking the current input.
+ Notice that actually nothing will get lost, but every event you create will be buffered (until you run out or memory :).
+If you don't poll the buttons or potentiometers regulary, your might end up with thousands of old states and values, blocking the current input.
  Especially rotating a potentiometer or pushing a slider, creates an event for each single value that was sampled.
 This can easily be hundreds of messages in a few seconds.

- So either poll regulary or use the ButtonFlush() method to clear everything.
+ So either poll regulary or use the ButtonFlush()/InputFlush() method to clear everything.

  Also notice that the buffer might be filled right after you started your application...